deepbhattacharjee/Movie_app/README.md

 # Movie_app
-A simple movie app using node.js and express.js
+A simple movie app using node.js and express.js.
+It fetches movie data from omdb api.